OpenInsider/OpenInsider-lib/README.md

 break compatibility with FreeMASTER and smaller values will break the FreeMASTER board detection process.

+`INSIDER_BOARD_FW=0x0100`

+This parameter sets the firmware version number in the information structure in the board detection process.
+The value is two bytes, where high byte is major version number and low byte is minor version number.

+`INSIDER_BOARD_NAME="OpenInsider board driver"`

+The board name string returned in board detection process.
+The string is truncated at 25 characters.

 Coding style and development guidelines
 ---------------------------------------